 So what’s in question?

-- Specifically, we’re talking about the addition of FD&C or D&C synthetic colorants in products like their Multi-Stick and Color Block Lipsticks.
+- Specifically, we’re talking about the addition of FD&C or D&C synthetic colorants in products like their Multi-Stick and Color Block Lipsticks that contribute to the ILIA beauty controversy.
 These colors, originally derived from coal tar and now petroleum (1), have been linked to cancer (1), neurotoxicity (2), genotoxicity (2) and concerns with long-term safety (3).
 Most dyes, including Yellow 5, have been banned in Europe (4).

 - Another controversial ingredient we see is phenoxyethanol used in their Clean Line Liquid Liner.
 Cosmetic grade phenoxyethanol regularly has too high of a concentration of unreacted phenol (carbolic acid) for use in baby products, because babies are sensitive to its neurotoxicity (5) in much smaller amounts than adults.
 The EU requires that all phenoxyethanol is a pharmaceutical-grade with less than 10ppm phenol under EC 1223/2009 and 1% phenoxyethanol per product but the U.S. does not require this.